- Discriminate between exocrine and endocrine pancreas

 Pancreatic acinar cells as depicted in this electron micrograph are cells that are highly specialized for protein secretion.
 Therefore, all the organelles of the protein secretory pathway are well-represented and are clearly visible in this micrograph.

-230 Pancreas Endocrine Pancreas Webscope Imagescope
+230 Pancreas Endocrine Pancreas View Virtual EM Slide

 You will not be ask to identify different types of endocrine cells in the islet of Langerhans.
 However, compare the appearance of an endocrine cell containing small granules to that of a portion of exocrine cell shown on the right.

-- produces bile.
+- It produces bile.

-- is in the space of Disse.
+- It is located in the space of Disse.

-- produces pancreatic pro-enzymes (such as trypsinogen).
+- It produces pancreatic pro-enzymes (such as trypsinogen).

-- secretes insulin.
+- It secretes insulin.

-- secretes glucagon
+- It secretes glucagon

-adds bicarbonate and water to the pancreatic exocrine secretion.
+Correct answer 4.
+The arrow indicates an intralobular or intercalated pancreatic duct cell, which adds bicarbonate and water to the pancreatic exocrine secretion.